Without getting ‘punished’ by google.

 Prosperity Kitchen is a decluttering, property and coaching consultancy in the UK run by Gemma McCrae.
 Gemma is a Chartered Surveyor (MRICS) and an Accredited Practitioner Life Coach with the IIC&M.

-Realistically adding this kind of content isn’t going to help your SEO, but if done correctly it won’t hurt it either and it might provide some really valuable content to your audience, who may not find this content elsewhere.
+Realistically adding this kind of content isn’t going to help your SEO, but if done correctly it won’t hurt it either and it might provide some really valuable content to your audience, who may not find it elsewhere.

-But if everyone is happy for syndication, then have at it without fear!
+But if everyone is happy, then have at it without fear!

 Self-Help for Small Business Owners